Security-Onion-Solutions/securityonion-docs/soup.rst

 Airgap
 ------

-When you run :ref:`soup` on an airgap install, it will ask for the location of the upgrade disk.
+When you run ``soup`` on an :ref:`airgap` install, it will ask for the location of the upgrade disk.
 You can do one of the following:

 - burn the latest ISO image to a DVD and insert it in the DVD drive